Big (Rita Ora, David Guetta and Imanbek song)

 "Big" is a song by English singer Rita Ora, French disc jockey David Guetta, and Kazakh disc jockey Imanbek featuring American rapper Gunna from Ora and Imanbek's collaborative extended play Bang (2021).
 The song was penned by the artists, Eskeerdo, Ed Sheeran, Marcus Lomax, Mike Hawkins, Sam Martin, Toby Green, and William Spencer Bastian, the latter four producing it alongside the DJs.
-It was released as the lead single from the EP for digital download and streaming in various countries by Atlantic and Warner on 12 February 2021.
+Atlantic and Warner released it as the lead single from the EP for digital download and streaming in various countries on 12 February 2021.
 Featuring dance, EDM, electro-pop, hip hop, and house music, the song's lyrics celebrate the moment of having a good time and the memories of crazy nights.